-The Avalara integration does not currently account for customers who are tax exempt when invoicing for charges that use the inclusive tax mode.
-If a taxable product rate plan charge is set to inclusive mode, all customers who are invoiced for this charge will pay the tax inclusive price, regardless of whether they are tax exempt or not.
+The Avalara integration does not currently account for customers who are tax exempt when generating billing documents (invoices, credit and debit memos) for charges that use the inclusive tax mode.
+If a taxable product rate plan charge is set to inclusive mode, the tax is still included in the billing documents, regardless of whether they are tax exempt or not.

-A maximum of 15,000 Avalara relevant invoice items are allowed on an invoice.
-If an invoice contains more than 15,000 items and is sent to Avalara, the tax calculation request will fail and an error will be returned.
+A maximum of 15,000 Avalara relevant items is allowed on a billing document.
+This is an Avalara limitation.
+If a billing document contains more than 15,000 items and is sent to Avalara, the tax calculation request will fail and an error will be returned.

 Submit a request at Zuora Global Support if you require additional assistance.

 Invalid Addresses in U.S. Territories Will Not Return Tax Details

 If an address is passed to Avalara with an invalid address in a U.S. territory, Avalara will not return tax details for the bill run.
 The error will result in blank cells where there would normally be tax details in the Avalara AvaTax Admin Console.

 Zuora recommends correcting all invalid addresses whenever possible, but suggests two alternatives to continue the bill run to completion: